disruptive-technologies/python-client/docs/configuration.rst

    # Number of seconds to wait for a response before giving up.
    request_timeout = 3

-   # Number of times to retry a request if an error is returned.
+   # Number of times a request is attempted if an error is returned.
-   request_retries = 3
+   request_attempts = 3

    # Base API URL from which all endpoints are expanded.
    api_url = 'https://api.d21s.com/v2'